-Nutrient Management Plans: Sections NR 151.07 and ATCP 50.04(3) require all crop and livestock producers to develop and implement nutrient management plans.
-Technical Standard NRCS 590 contains planning and implementation requirements that must be met.
-The performance standard itself became effective January 1, 2005 for high priority areas in the State
+Nutrient Management Plans

-(source water areas, impaired waters and outstanding/exceptional resource waters) and became effective for the remainder of the state on January 1, 2008.
-On an ongoing basis, federal, state and local agencies have built the necessary technical resources and expertise to implement NRCS Standard 590, including development and dissemination in cooperation with the University of Wisconsin of the field-based Soil Nutrient Application (computer) Program.
-Implementation of this performance standard can not be required without cost sharing in certain situations.
-A multipartner conservation consortium was effective in securing cost share resources from the legislature to help farmers meet the requirements.
-The DATCP administers these funds through its Soil and Water Resource Management Program.
+Sections ch.
+NR 151.07 and ATCP 50.04(3) require all crop and livestock producers to develop and implement nutrient management plans.
+Technical Standard NRCS 590 contains planning and implementation requirements for all nutrient management plans.
+The ch.
+NR 151 performance standard itself became effective January 1, 2005 for high priority areas (source water areas, impaired waters and outstanding/exceptional resource waters) and became effective for the remainder of the state on January 1, 2008.
+Federal, state and local agencies maintain technical resources and expertise to implement NRCS Standard 590, including development and dissemination of the field-based Soil Nutrient Application Program (www.snapplus.net) in cooperation with the University of Wisconsin.
+Implementation of the ch.
+NR 151 performance standard cannot be required without cost sharing in many situations.
+A multi-partner conservation consortium was effective in securing cost share resources from the Legislature to help farmers meet nutrient management plan requirements.
+DATCP administers these funds through its Soil and Water Resource Management Program.
 In addition, the NRCS provides cost sharing for development and implementation of comprehensive nutrient management plans including 590 compliant planning and implementation.
 In other situations, cost sharing does not have to be provided to require compliance.
-This includes compliance for farms operating under a WPDES Animal Feeding Operation Permit, farms receiving state farmland preservation tax credits under the state's Working Lands Program, livestock operations obtaining local permits under the state Livestock Siting Law and livestock operations that voluntarily apply for new or altered manure storage facilities when the local regulation requires development and implementation of a nutrient management plan.
+This includes compliance for farms operating under a WPDES Animal Feeding Operation Permit, farms receiving state farmland preservation tax credits under the state's Working Lands Program, livestock operations obtaining local permits under the state